andrewedx/VirtualPolytech/README.md

 A 3D graphics application built with Python and OpenGL, featuring a first-person camera system, dynamic lighting, and interactive elements.

+Aimed to show a 3D model of Polytech Paris Saclay.

 ## Features

 - First-person camera navigation